 We’re committed to making a Hope education accessible.

 Our services are individualized to ensure reasonable accommodations for students with documented disabilities, to promote and support students in self-advocacy, and to educate faculty, staff and students about disabilities.
+We believe that all students should be able to get there, fully participate and access all material.

 - Gather documentation that reflects your current abilities and limitations.